vuestorefront/shopify/packages/theme/README.md

 Vue Storefront 2 template for Shopify.

-> Please keep in mind this project is in beta phase.
-Please report all bugs you will spot on GitHub or help us by reolving them by yourself.
-It will help us to resolve them faster and make this project production-ready sooner!

 ## Setup

 1. Create a `.env` inline with `middleware.config.js` file and fill the following required variables